Mathew Sexton: Miami Dolphins

 On January 17, 2024, Sexton signed a future contract with the Miami Dolphins but was waived on June 18, 2024.

 San Antonio Brahmas

 On August 27, 2024, Sexton signed with the San Antonio Brahmas of the United Football League (UFL).
 In Week 4 of the 2025 UFL season, Sexton returned a punt 83 yards for a touchdown.
 He totaled 107 all purpose yards and was announced as the UFL special teams player of the week.
 He was placed on injured reserve on May 19, 2025.

+Ottawa Redblacks

+On February 13, 2026, Sexton signed with the Ottawa Redblacks of the Canadian Football League (CFL).
+He was released on May 9.

+Saskatchewan Roughriders

+On May 12, 2026, Sexton joined the Saskatchewan Roughriders as a training camp signing.
+In his CFL debut against Ottawa, Sexton returned a punt 101 yards for a go-ahead touchdown in the second half, helping the Roughriders to a 27–22 victory.